Glassandra/ChatVite/README.md

 # ChatVite

 ChatVite is a real-time chat application built with React and Vite.
+Uses firebase for authentication and database.

 ## Features